coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 ### 15. Track every search experience

 By now you should have an idea on how to use the data sent to the Coveo Cloud Usage Analytics platform.
-With this information in hand, you might want to send more data, such as the item in the visitor cart.
+With this information in hand, you might want to start sending more complex data , such as the item(s) in a visitor's cart or if the visitor is a specific type or account like a partner or a premium user.

 Metadata can be added directly on the [properties](https://developers.coveo.com/x/RQHvAQ) of the Coveo Search View rendering.
 However, this set of metadata will be static.
 Since the items in a cart can always change, you will need your set of metadata to be dynamic.

 My favorite approach is to send the metadata programmatically by adding the key value directly to the ```analyticsCustomMetadata``` option of the component.
 In the [first part of this series](http://source.coveo.com/2016/12/07/applying-site-search-best-practices-using-sitecore/), I explained how to retrieve and extend the options of a Coveo component.
-You can use the same logic for custom analytics metadata, so if you want to send the items in the cart of your site visitor, you could do something like this:
+You can use the same logic for custom analytics metadata, so if you want to send the item(s) in the cart of your site visitor, you could do something like this:

 ```js
 var cartItems = // Code to retrieve the items in the cart of the user.